DinoChiesa/Apigee-GCP-Logging-Example/README.md

-# Stackdriver demo proxy
+# Google Cloud Logging demo proxy

-This repo includes two distinct API Proxy bundles showing how to do logging from Apigee to Google Cloud Logging (nee Stackdriver).
+This repo includes an API Proxy bundle showing how to do logging from Apigee to Google Cloud Logging (formerly known as "Stackdriver").

 ## License